Pavan-kalyan-work/elastic-detection-engineering-lab/investigations/02-brute-force-login.md

 ### 🔹 Observed Behavior

-- Multiple failed login attempts for the same user within a short time frame
+Multiple failed login attempts for the same user within a short time frame.

 ### 🔹 Interpretation

-- Repeated password guessing activity
+* Repeated password guessing activity
-- Consistent with brute force attack pattern
+* Consistent with brute force attack pattern

 Brute force attacks are commonly used by attackers to gain unauthorized access by systematically guessing passwords, often targeting exposed services such as RDP or SSH.